mauricechiodo/eim-case-studies/course/finance/austerity/index.md

 $^8$ “Tories launch budget ‘watchdog’”.
 In: (2009-12-08). url: http://news.bbc.co.uk/2/hi/uk_news/politics/8401517.stm (visited on 2018-08-14).

 $^9$ WinSolve - Software features.
 2016-09-03. url: http://rpierse.esy.es/ (visited on 2018-08-15).

+$^10$ His Majesty King of the Belgians, The President of the Federal Republic of Germany, The President of the French Republic, The President of the Italian Republic, Her Royal Highness the Grand Dutchess of Luxembourg and Her Majest Queen of The Netherlands.
+“Consolidated Version of The Treaty on the Functioning of the European Union”.
+In: Official Journal of the European Union (2012-10-26), pp. 1–154. url: https://eur-lex.europa.eu/resource.html?uri=cellar:2bf140bf-a3f8-4ab2-b506-fd71826e6da6.0023.02/DOC_2&format=PDF (visited on 2018-08-16).